WT-26/Software-Requirements-Documentation/README.md

 - Availability for feedback and user testing from actual stakeholders (e.g., student club members, event approvers, venue managers) may be constrained due to conflicting academic and administrative responsibilities.

 ### 3.6.3 Technical Constraints
-a) Framework Mandate
+a) Technology Stack
-The system must be developed using the Django (Python) web framework, following university IT department standards.
+- The backend must use the Django (Python) framework as per university guidelines.

+- Frontend technologies must be lightweight and compatible with Django templates.

 b) Database Technology
-Only PostgreSQL and SQLite are approved for database implementation due to internal IT restrictions.
+- Only PostgreSQL and SQLite are approved for database implementation due to internal IT restrictions.

 c) Integration Requirement
-The system must integrate with the university’s Single Sign-On (SSO) solution via OAuth2 or LDAP for secure user authentication.
+- The system must integrate with the university’s Single Sign-On (SSO) solution via OAuth2 or LDAP for secure user authentication.

-d) API Use Compliance
+d) API Usage
-Any integration with third-party APIs (e.g., Google Calendar, email services) must adhere to the university’s data privacy and security policies.
+- Any integration with third-party APIs (e.g., Google Calendar, email services) must adhere to the university’s data privacy and security policies.

 ### 3.6.4 Platform Constraints
 a) Hosting Environment